 Flowspace fills a desperate need for e-commerce businesses, enabling sellers to readily respond to demand without exerting the extra cost, time, and effort of complying with Amazons strict rules and excessive fees.

 Flowspace provides storage, transportation, and all the warehousing services businesses need for their inventory month over month.
-What’s more, our service integrates seamlessly with Amazon, so when a customer places an order on your site, we take care of the picking, packing, and shipping.
+What’s more, our service integrates seamlessly with Amazon, so we take care of the picking, packing, and shipping of amazon orders directly from our fulfillment center.